techieworkshop/coding-challenge-discount-bill/README.md

 * Programming languages - Core Java/C++
 * No database or file is required

-If you have written code for the above requirement, you can submit to GitHub.
+Try to solve above challenge and submit to GitHub.
 [How to submit?]

 [How to submit?]: https://github.com/techieworkshop/discount-coding-challenge/tree/master/submission